markthomas007/Stanley-Parable-Ultra-Mod-Delux/README.md

 ## TODO
 - Add Noclip
 - Make a Better Level Selector
+- Make new ui that does not use unitys script ui
+- Add a version checker to check if mod is updated
+- Redo the info that the scene info button gives
 - ~~Fix spelling mistakes ive made while working on this mod at 3am~~
 - ~~Add a Keybind to Lock/Unlock Cursor~~